imanm93/HonsprojReport/README.md

-# HonsprojReport
-Honours Project Report
+# Honours Project Report
+This is the project report for my honours project which involved developing a Front-End Web Application for Automated Meeting Scheduling.
+## Technologies Used:
+Flask
+MongoDB
+Bootstrap